 Jared’s measurements at 6 feet and 130 pounds:

 Jared’s measurements were similar to how mine had been the year before, except with slightly bigger arms and legs.
 (We later discovered that my torso grew more easily, making me “torso dominant,” whereas Jared’s arms few more easily, making him “limb dominant.”
 When we figured that out, we were able to adjust our isolation lifts to yield more balanced muscle growth.)

 Finding a Bulking Program

 Now that we had our “before” photos, we had to figure out how to get “after” photos.
-We needed a bulking plan to follow.
-We had to find a workout program designed to stimulate muscle growth, a good bulking diet designed for gaining weight, and we also wanted to fix our unhealthy lifestyles.
+We needed a muscle-building routine to follow.
+We had to find a workout program designed to stimulate muscle growth and a good bulking diet designed for gaining weight.
+We also had to learn how to fix our unhealthy lifestyles.

-On that note, let’s talk about non-responders for a second.
-Most muscle-building studies don’t standardize the diets, and most studies looking into the diet don’t standardize the workout program.
-They typically focus on one or the other, not both.
+On that note, let’s talk about “non-responders” for a second.
+Most studies comparing workout routines don’t standardize the diets.
 This creates a problem because a lot of naturally skinny guys don’t intuitively eat enough calories to build muscle.
-As a result, most skinny guys fail to gain weight, and so they fail to build muscle, and so they assume that they have poor muscle-building genetics.
+As a result, most skinny guys fail to gain weight, and so they fail to build muscle, and so they assume they have poor muscle-building genetics.
 That’s not the case.
 We just need to combine a good workout program with a good bulking diet.
 We need to focus on both aspects at once.